YijinHuang/SSiT/README.md

 ## Dataset
-Four publicly accessible datasets are used in this work.
+The datasets used in this work are listed as follows:

 Pretraining:
 - EyePACS [[homepage](https://www.kaggle.com/c/diabetic-retinopathy-detection/overview)].